-Complete a safeguarding concern form (Appendix 3) which is available from the school office or staff room, and/or report on CPoms immediately.
-This should then be passed to a DSL.
+Complete a safeguarding concern form (Appendix 3) which is available from the school office or staff room, and/or report on CPOMs immediately.
+The DSL and DDSLs should be tagged on CPOMS to alert them.

-Remember to keep to factual information and not assumption or interpretation.
+Remember to keep to factual information and not assumption, opinion or interpretation.
 Use the child's own language/words/phrases to quote rather than translating into your own terms.
 Be aware that these sheets may be used at a later date to support a referral to an external agency.